ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 In this part, we will visualize the obtained tree using different methods.

 ### Exercise 1: Visualize a tree using Microreact
-Microreact is a tool for open data visualization and sharing for genomic epidemiology.
+[Microreact](https://microreact.org) is a tool for open data visualization and sharing for genomic epidemiology.
 It is freely available and is widely used in public health data analysis.

->Download the required files from EVA or using:
+>If you don't have them available yet, download the required files from EVA or via command line using:
 > ```sh
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/data/ML_iqtree.treefile.nwk
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/metadata/metadata.tsv